 Use this matrix to assess which factors favor which model for your group:

-When Centralization Works
+When Does Centralization Work?

 Centralization succeeds under specific conditions:

-High Location Count with Standard Services
+What If You Have a High Location Count with Standard Services?

 Groups with 15+ locations offering similar services benefit most from centralization.
 The standardization overhead pays off when spread across many sites.
 A dental group where every location offers the same services is a good candidate.
 A specialty medical group where each location offers different services is not.

-Rapid Acquisition Growth
+What About Rapid Acquisition Growth?

 PE-backed groups including DSOs acquiring multiple practices per year often lack the management bandwidth to develop local intake excellence at each new acquisition.
 Centralization provides immediate consistency for newly acquired practices without requiring local capability building.